United Democrats (Sint Maarten)

-The United Democrats is a political party on Sint Maarten.
+The United Democrats was a political party on Sint Maarten.
 The party was originally a merger between the Democratic Party (DP) and the United People's Party (UP).
-The UP left and re-established itself in 2020, leaving the United Democrats as essentially a direct continuation of the Democratic Party.
+The UP left and re-established itself in 2020, leaving the United Democrats as essentially a direct continuation of the Democratic Party, and after the latter was reformed in 2023, the UD became essentially defunct.